-While the average rate increase is 3.1%, the actual amount each ratepayer pays may be higher or lower.
+While the average rate increase is proposed to be 3.5%, the actual amount each ratepayer pays may be higher or lower.
 This is influenced by the individual property's valuation, the type of land use (such as residential or commercial) and whether there have been any new developments or improvements made to the property.